Backup Microsoft Office Before Reformatting Hard Drive

 Q: My hard drive is not working correctly, and I need to back up a lot of Microsoft Office files.
 Which are the ways to make a backup?

 Most users are not used to making a backup of their files because it is not a common practice for them and they place their trust in the disk where the information is stored, which is understandable because this type of device has a useful life of quite a few years.
-On the other hand, they forget that hard drives can fail at any time due to various factors, so it is highly recommended and almost protocol-based, to back up all your files, including Microsoft Office files.
+On the other hand, they forget that hard drives can fail at any time due to various factors, so it is highly recommended and almost protocol-based, to back up all your files, and backup Microsoft Office files.

 Why Do You Need to Backup Microsoft Office?

-- Portability: In case you back up your Microsoft Office files in flash memory or even on a disk, it allows you to transport them to any other computer or keep them on your hard drive if you update your computer.
+- Portability: In case you backup your Microsoft Office files in flash memory or even on a disk, it allows you to transport them to any other computer or keep them on your hard drive if you update your computer.

 - Practicality: If you perform an online backup (commonly on "clouds" services), you will keep your documents updated and backed up without the need for an extra device, which prevents you from taking care of that gadget and without worrying that it may fail.
 The only detail is that this type of service has a storage limit, if you need more, a fixed monthly rent is usually charged.